ericleasemorgan/reader-workshop/README.md

 Text mining and natural language processing often requires the enumeration of "features" -- rather numeric characteristics of a text.
 These characteristics are also called "features".
 These recipes outline how to text a few sets of features.
 For example, everybody want to count & tabulate the frequency of ngrams.
 This first recipe requires Perl and a module called Lingua::EN::Ngram:

-  1. Open your terminal application and navigate to the root of the workshop directory
+  1. open your terminal application and navigate to the root of the workshop directory
   2. run ./bin/ngrams.pl sans any input to learn what sort of input it expects
   3. run ./bin/ngrams.pl ./library/homer/etc/reader.txt 1 to output all the words and their frequency in Homer
   4. go to Step #2 a couple more times but change the value of the number of ngram